foundriesio/docs/source/reference-manual/security/authentication-xilinx.rst

 Fuse the Primary Public Key SHA-384
 -----------------------------------
 At the time of writing, there is not an open source solution that allows the user to read/write to the ZynqMP SoC eFUSEs.
 A good alternative to other GUI based tools from Xilinx is to use the Xilinx Lightweight Provisioning Tool, since it allows requests to be scripted: use this tool to write the content of ``fuse-ppk.txt`` to the PPK eFUSE.
 Notice that this tool is only shared on demand from your Xilinx support representative.

+For more information on how to program the eFUSEs, please have a look at `XAPP1319`_.

 If you want to roll-out your own solution to read or write to the eFUSES, please have a look at the `Xilskey service`_ and the relevant `documentation`_; be aware however that these registers are only accessible from exception level 3 (EL3).